eLearningHub/Static-Website/README.md

 There are two types of GitHub pages: profile and project.
 For a personal or organization GitHub profile, the source of the website is in the master branch of a repository with the name: `yourprofilename.github.io`.
 For the projects, the source is, by default, in the `gh-pages` branch of your project's repository.

-If you are in a hurry to make a website, you can clone one the following repositories:
+If you are in a hurry to make a website, you can [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) one the following repositories:
 * [Static-Website-Hugo-Docsy](https://github.com/eLearningHub/Static-Website-Hugo-Docsy) ([website](https://elearninghub.github.io/Static-Website-Hugo-Docsy/))

 You may want to change the name of the repository.
 Make sure to check the GitHub Pages of the settings of your repository.
 Choose the `gh-pages` branch from the source menu.
 If everything goes well, you will see the address of your GitHub page.
 It should be something like: `yourprofilename.github.io/your-repo-name`.